billkarsh/SpikeGLX/sglhome/docs/Help/dmx_vs_gbl/dmx_vs_gbl.md

 A potential downside of gbldmx vs. standard CAR is that the calculated correction is averaged over fewer channels, and therefore more prone to noise.
 However, the differences in estimated rms between the two techniques are very small.
-Below is example data (courtesy of Susu Chen) showing estimated rms vs. channel from a Neuropixels 1.0 probe in mouse thalamus.
+Below is example data showing estimated rms vs. channel from a Neuropixels 1.0 probe in mouse thalamus.

 ![<BR/>](dmx_vs_gbl_estRMS.jpg)